romellfudi/MinCeTur/README.md

 _layouts/            # HTML layout templates for the website default.html       # Default layout template used across the site

-arribo/              # Data and notebook for 'Arribo' analysis arribo.ipynb       # Jupyter Notebook analyzing monthly and yearly tourist arrivals to lodging establishments, including predictions and visualizations arribo.png         # Snapshot image for visualization rptaniomes_a.xls   # Data file for monthly arrivals rptaniomes_b.xls   # Data file for monthly arrivals rptaniomes_c.xls   # Data file for monthly arrivals rptaniomest_a.xls  # Data file for monthly arrivals by trimester rptaniomest_b.xls  # Data file for monthly arrivals by trimester rptaniomest_c.xls  # Data file for monthly arrivals by trimester
+arribo/              # Analysis of tourist arrivals to lodging establishments in Peru arribo.ipynb       # Analysis of monthly/yearly trends, domestic vs. international visitor patterns, seasonal visitation patterns, and predictive models arribo.png         # Snapshot image for visualization rptaniomes_a.xls   # Data file for monthly arrivals rptaniomes_b.xls   # Data file for monthly arrivals by national visitors rptaniomes_c.xls   # Data file for monthly arrivals by international visitors rptaniomest_a.xls  # Data file for regional arrivals rptaniomest_b.xls  # Data file for regional arrivals by national visitors rptaniomest_c.xls  # Data file for regional arrivals by international visitors

 assets/              # Static assets for the project css/               # Stylesheets for the website
     style.scss       # Main stylesheet for customizing the website's appearance

-flujo_turista/       # Data and notebook for 'Flujo Turista' analysis flujo_turista.ipynb # Jupyter Notebook analyzing international tourist flows and foreign exchange earnings, with visualizations and predictions flujo_turista.png  # Snapshot image for visualization
+flujo_turista/       # Analysis of international tourist flows and economic impact flujo_turista.ipynb # Analysis of foreign exchange earnings, tourist arrivals through entry points, migration patterns by country, and future forecasts flujo_turista.png  # Snapshot image for visualization

-movimiento_general/  # Data and notebook for 'Movimiento General' analysis movimiento_general.ipynb # Jupyter Notebook analyzing passenger movement at Peruvian airports, including trends and seasonal patterns movimiento_general.png  # Snapshot image for visualization
+movimiento_general/  # Analysis of passenger movement at Peruvian airports movimiento_general.ipynb # Comparison of passenger traffic across key airports, domestic vs. international patterns, and seasonal trends in air traffic movimiento_general.png  # Snapshot image for visualization

-oferta_hotelera/     # Data and notebook for 'Oferta Hotelera' analysis oferta_hotelera.ipynb # Jupyter Notebook analyzing the number of lodging establishments, rooms, and beds by region, with trends and predictions
+oferta_hotelera/     # Analysis of lodging infrastructure across Peru oferta_hotelera.ipynb # Analysis of lodging establishments by region, room and bed-place capacity, and future infrastructure growth forecasts

-pernoctaciones/      # Data and notebook for 'Pernoctaciones' analysis pernoctaciones.ipynb # Jupyter Notebook analyzing overnight stays by national and international tourists, including regional breakdowns and predictions pernoctaciones.png # Snapshot image for visualization
+pernoctaciones/      # Analysis of overnight stays in Peruvian lodging pernoctaciones.ipynb # Analysis of overnight stays by domestic and international tourists, regional distributions, and seasonal occupancy patterns pernoctaciones.png # Snapshot image for visualization

 snapshot/            # Snapshot images used in the project intro.jpg          # Introductory image for the project promperu.png       # PromPeru logo used in the documentation

-visitantes_a_sitios_turisticos/ # Data and notebook for 'Visitantes a Sitios Turísticos' analysis visitantes_a_sitios_turisticos.ipynb # Jupyter Notebook analyzing visitor trends to various tourist sites in Peru, including seasonal patterns and predictions visitantes_a_sitios_turisticos.png  # Snapshot image for visualization
+visitantes_a_sitios_turisticos/ # Analysis of visitor trends to specific tourist sites in Peru visitantes_a_sitios_turisticos.ipynb # Analysis of visitor numbers to key cultural attractions, seasonal patterns, and long-term trends in site popularity visitantes_a_sitios_turisticos.png  # Snapshot image for visualization
 ```

-This structure ensures that all resources are well-organized and easy to locate.
+Each notebook not only analyzes historical tourism data but also implements time series forecasting models to predict future trends, providing valuable insights for tourism planning and development in Peru.

 ## Resources